nikita0527/techfolios.github.io/quickstart.md

 # 4. Set home page theme

 Now that your home page content is OK, it's possible to explore TechFolio "themes".
 (If you're content with the current theme, you can skip this section for now.)
-Here's a three minute video illustrated the steps below:
+Please watch the following 3 minute video for an overview, then follow the steps below.

 {% include youtube.html id="us00EnBKUYc" %}